Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Recent Enforcement Actions & News

-Portland City Council Approves Police Drone Purchase with Restrictions
+Portland City Council Approves Police Drone Program with Strict Limitations

-Portland City Council voted 6-3 to approve a $45,316 Axon-Skydio drone purchase for police department, limited to search and rescue, accident reconstruction, and barricaded suspect monitoring (not general surveillance).
-This followed a 4-3 rejection in November 2025 due to surveillance and civil rights concerns.
+Portland City Council voted 6-3 to approve a $45,316 Axon-Skydio drone purchase for police use after rejecting it 4-3 in November 2025.
+The approved proposal restricts drone use to search and rescue, accident reconstruction, and monitoring barricaded suspects—explicitly excluding surveillance.
+This reflects Maine's strict law enforcement drone surveillance requirements.

 March 3, 2026Source